Cora Scott Pope: Early life and education

 Cora Scott Pond was born in Sheboygan, Wisconsin, March 2, 1856.
 She was a second cousin on her father's side of General Winfield Scott.
-Her father, Levi Wesley Pond ((1827-1908)) born in Calais, Maine, was a successful inventor of machinery and booms for milling and logging purposes, and one of the early pioneers in Wisconsin.
-Her mother, Mary Ann (McGowan) pond (1835-1913), was born in Saint John, New Brunswick.
-After marriage, they went immediately to the West, settling first in Sheboygan, in 1850, and then moved to Two Rivers, Wabasha County, Minnesota, Chippewa Falls, Wisconsin, and finally settled in Eau Claire, Wisconsin, Cora had many siblings including, Mary Jane, Charles, Emeline, Edward E., Edward W., George W., Eugene L., Gilbert A., Katherine, and Gilbert A. II. when Pond was two years old.
+Her father, Levi Wesley Pond (1827–1908) born in Calais, Maine, was a successful inventor of machinery and booms for milling and logging purposes, and one of the early pioneers in Wisconsin.
+Her mother, Mary Ann (McGowan) pond (1835–1913), was born in Saint John, New Brunswick.
+After they married, they went immediately to the West, settling first in Sheboygan, in 1850, and then moved to Two Rivers, Wabasha County, Minnesota, Chippewa Falls, Wisconsin, and finally settled in Eau Claire, Wisconsin, Cora had many siblings including, Mary Jane, Charles, Emeline, Edward E., Edward W., George W., Eugene L., Gilbert A., Katherine, and Gilbert A. II.

 She attended the public schools regularly and added to her already robust constitution by outdoor games.
 There were no books or libraries in the town, and from 15 to 21 years of age, she devoted herself to music and social Interests.
 She desired above all things to finish her education in the University of Wisconsin.
 The question of expense was a crucial one, with so large a family to support, but at the age of 22, Pond was able to enter the state university.
 She lacked particular interest in mathematics or foreign languages, but whatever related to English and to history, literature, rhetoric and oratory did interest her.

 She decided to fit herself as a teacher of oratory and, not wishing to finish any prescribed course in the university, after studying there three years, she set out for Boston alone in 1880, one of the first young women in her city, in those days, to go away from home, and adopt a profession.
 She entered the department of oratory of the New England Conservatory of Music.
 In 1883, she was graduated first in her class.